kimchhengheng/Flutter_ExpenseApp/README.md

 # Flutter_DailyExpense

 ## Simple flutter app to track down your daily expense

-This app consist of the chart which show the total expense of each day of the week Then the individual expense with show the price , title and date it was spend.
-There are two ways to add the Transaction.
-User have to provide the title date and amount of the spend so it will be update both the chart the transaction list
+This is simple daily expense app.
+The app consist of the chart and list of transaction.
+The chart will be display if it is portrial screen, which display last 7 day expense.
+In landscape, there is a switch to toggle between the chart and list of transaction.
+The transaction is the scrollable list.
+To add a new transaction, User can click on the add icon on the app bar or bottom of the page.
+It would display the page to get input of the transaction name, amount, date by choosing the from first day of the year to current day.

 ## Getting Started